MicrosoftDocs/win32/desktop-src/Msi/stringlist-object.md

-﻿---
+---
-Description: 'The StringList object is a collection of strings.
-The client must verify that the StringList object exists and is not empty before referencing its properties.' ms.assetid: '7021320a-d01a-43e8-90a5-6105a11a4613'
+Description: The StringList object is a collection of strings.
+The client must verify that the StringList object exists and is not empty before referencing its properties. ms.assetid: 7021320a-d01a-43e8-90a5-6105a11a4613
 title: StringList object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # StringList object